Department: Communications Center Job Title: Dispatcher

 OF THE HOURS WORKED ARE BETWEEN 1700 AND 0500

 The duties listed above are intended only as illustrations of the various types of work that may be performed.
-The omission of specific statements of duties does not exclude them from the position if the work is similar, related or logical assignment to the position.
+The omission of specific statements of duties does not exclude them form the position if the work is similar, related or a logical assignment to the position.

 The job description does not constitute an employment agreement between the employer and the employee and is subject to change by the employer as the needs of the employer and requirements of the job change.